UCI-ISA-Lab/MultiHeadDepth-HomoDepth/README.md

 ## Libraries
 **Main:** python=3.10, numpy=1.26.4, pytorch=2.4.1=cuda118, scikit-image=0.24.0, imageio=2.37

 A requirement file is provided for your reference.
-To install the libraries, run
+To creat the envoriment and install the libraries, run

 `$ conda create --name <env> --file requirement.txt`